Early Years (Remote Learning)

-Early Years Remote Learning will take on a new and improved format for Term 4.
+Early Years Remote Learning will take on a new and improved format.
 Changes to our program reflect parental feedback we have received from you, as well as our own reflections as an Early Years team about how we can strengthen our program.
 We believe the changes will provide more structure, choice and be more ‘user friendly’ for our families.
 Remote learning for your children will remain holistically focused on cognitive (academic), language, physical, creative-aesthetic and social-emotional development.

 Junior School Principal

 Early Years Overview

 Our Early Years program provides for a caring, engaging and child-centered approach.
 Our aim is to provoke wonder and joy so as to support each child to explore and make sense of their world.
 This is no different during remote learning, where our dedicated teachers strive to make the learning experience as fulfilling as when students are at school.
 Teachers, families, and children work together in partnership to foster important learning experiences appropriate for each child’s developmental level.

 Parents in Early Years can expect a weekly correspondence from their child’s homeroom teacher through Seesaw.
 In this correspondence you will find assigned learning engagements that students can participate in while away from school.